Giethoorn, the Netherlands, is a charming village in the province of Overijssel, and a must-visit place if you’re traveling to the country.

-Now take the bus 270 or 70 towards Giethoorn or Zwartsluis, respectively, next to the station (15 min only) and get off at the Dominee Hylkemaweg stop.
-Finally, walk down the street with the same name, and you’ll be in Giethoorn city center.
+Now take the bus 270 or 70 towards Giethoorn or Zwartsluis, respectively, next to the station and get off at the Dominee Hylkemaweg stop (it’s a 15 min trip).
+Finally, walk down the street with the same name, and you’ll be in Giethoorn center.

 Unfortunately, this isn’t the easiest way to get to Giethoorn, but if you follow these instructions, you should have no problem.

-- Fares: The Netherlands has very high-quality and punctual trains (except when the weather gets terrible of course).
+- Fares: The Netherlands has very high-quality and punctual trains (except when the weather gets terrible, of course).
 However, it also reflects in its tariffs.
-Roundtrip from Amsterdam to Giethoorn by train costs around 44 euros – while the bus between Steenwijk station and Giethoorn costs around 5 euros for a round trip.
+Roundtrip from Amsterdam to Giethoorn by train and bus costs around 50 euros.
 Ouch!

 Pro tips: the bus goes more often in the summer months, but if you’re planning to go to Giethoorn in December or November, for example, you might have to wait a little longer.

-You can set up both apps in English, and they show ticket prices, disruptions, everything you need to know to go to any Dutch cities by train.
+You can set up both apps in English, and they show ticket prices, disruptions, everything you need to know to go to any Dutch city by public transport.

 Getting to Giethoorn By a Shuttle Bus